brunoastor/NFC-Base/README.md

 # NFC-Base
-Basic NFC Check and Reader
+Basic NFC Check and Reader for Android